 Once again in honor of the glorious & lamented Ingrid Pitt...

-Monster-of-the-Week: …let’s acknowledge the horror that makes the sound in 1964’s The Sound of Horror (El Sonido de la Muerte).
-Pitt’s first film, a Spanish production shot in Greece, concerns an encounter between a party of treasure hunters—the lovely young Ms. Pitt is one of them—& a ferocious dinosaur, accidentally loosed by an explosion in a cave.
+Monster-of-the-Week: …let’s acknowledge the horror that makes the sound in 1964’s Sound of Horror (El Sonido de la Muerte).
+This early Pitt’s credit, a Spanish production shot in Greece, concerns an encounter between a party of treasure hunters—the lovely young Ms. Pitt is one of them—& a ferocious dinosaur, accidentally loosed by an explosion in a cave.

 But this is not just any dinosaur.
 No, this is an invisible dinosaur.

-Which is why, presumably, the title isn’t The Sight of Horror.
+Which is why, one presumes, the title isn’t Sight of Horror.

 You can hear it for yourself—here is a clip of perhaps the funniest scene in the film, & here is a trailer, narrated by another distinctive sound, that of the great Paul Frees, who provided the voices of characters ranging from Boris Badenov to the Pillsbury Doughboy.

-Monster-of-the-Week: …let’s acknowledge the horror that makes the sound in 1964’s The Sound of Horror (El Sonido de la Muerte).
-Pitt’s first film, a Spanish production shot in Greece, concerns an encounter between a party of treasure hunters—the lovely young Ms. Pitt is one of them—& a ferocious dinosaur, accidentally loosed by an explosion in a cave.
+Monster-of-the-Week: …let’s acknowledge the horror that makes the sound in 1964’s Sound of Horror (El Sonido de la Muerte).
+This early Pitt’s credit, a Spanish production shot in Greece, concerns an encounter between a party of treasure hunters—the lovely young Ms. Pitt is one of them—& a ferocious dinosaur, accidentally loosed by an explosion in a cave.

 But this is not just any dinosaur.
 No, this is an invisible dinosaur.

-Which is why, presumably, the title isn’t The Sight of Horror.
+Which is why, one presumes, the title isn’t Sight of Horror.

 You can hear it for yourself—here is a clip of perhaps the funniest scene in the film, & here is a trailer, narrated by another distinctive sound, that of the great Paul Frees, who provided the voices of characters ranging from Boris Badenov to the Pillsbury Doughboy.